modelica/ModelicaSpecification/Tutorial.md

  end Modelica;
 ```
 From the outside of package Modelica, components can be accessed via dot-notation, e.g., model
-Inertia is uniquely identified as Modelica.Mechanics.Rotational.Components.Inertia.
+`Inertia` is uniquely identified as `Modelica.Mechanics.Rotational.Components.Inertia`.

 #### Name look-up in hierarchically structured classes